Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 \begin{itemize} \item \textit{Diversity} \begin{itemize} \item \textit{Distribution of Viewed and Clicked Items:} These analyses help us understand if the viewing and clicking behavior in terms of article sections is impacted by the recommendations~\cite{jannach2015what}. \item \textit{Gini Index:} The Gini index expresses the level of inequality in a distribution.
 Values close to 1 stand for extremely unbalanced distributions; a value of 0 expresses perfect equality and a uniform distribution.
-We use it to assess how the logged impressions and clicks are distributed across sections (article categories)~\cite{chong2019quantifiying,klimashevskaja2024empowering}. \end{itemize} \item \textit{Coverage} \begin{itemize} \item \textit{Click Coverage:} This metric measures the fraction of unique articles the user has clicked on compared to the set of all shown articles.
-Higher values indicate that a larger fraction of the article pool has raised the reader's interest~\cite{hazrati2023choice, ge2010beyond}. \end{itemize} \item \textit{Popularity} \begin{itemize} \item \textit{Average Recommendation Popularity (ARP):} This metric tells us how popular the recommended items are on average.
+We use it to assess how the logged impressions and clicks are distributed across sections (article categories)~\cite{chong2019quantifiying,klimashevskaja2024empowering}. \end{itemize} \item \textit{Coverage} \begin{itemize} \item \textit{Click Coverage:} This metric measures the fraction of impressed articles that receive at least one click.
+Higher values indicate that a larger fraction of the visible article pool has raised the reader's interest~\cite{hazrati2023choice, ge2010beyond}. \end{itemize} \item \textit{Popularity} \begin{itemize} \item \textit{Average Recommendation Popularity (ARP):} This metric tells us how popular the recommended items are on average.
 Higher values indicate that the ranking system has a tendency to favor already popular items~\cite{yin2012challenging}. \item \textit{Average Click Popularity (ACP)}: The metric informs us about the average popularity of the recommended items that the user has actually clicked on.
 Higher values mean that readers more frequently click on already popular items~\cite{yin2012challenging}. \item \textit{Percentage of Popular Items (PPI)}: The metric reports the average percentage of popular items clicked per user.
 We used the $80/20$ Pareto rule to split the articles into popular and less popular items.
 Higher values indicate that users exhibit a tendency on focusing on more popular items~\cite{sonoda2022Analyzing}. \end{itemize} \end{itemize}

-In Table~\ref{tab:metrics-journalistic-values} we summarize how the \emph{Journalistic Value} metrics are calculated.
+In Table~\ref{tab:metrics-journalistic-values}, we summarize how the \emph{journalistic value} metrics are calculated.